Emamatcyber90/frederic-hemberger.de/src/privacy.md

 # Privacy Policy

 I take your privacy very seriously, so this website doesn’t use cookies, website analytics software or any other means to track you.
-I also don’t store any server access logs.

 ### Webmentions